AviatrixSystems/Docs/Support/support_center_controller.rst

 You can decide to remove the blackholes in AWS portal if it is not needed.

-How can I check and track configuration changes and run audiot on my Aviatrix System?
+How can I check and track configuration changes and run audit on my Aviatrix System?
 --------------------------------------------------------------------------------------

 You have a couple ways to run audits on the Aviatrix System: